rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 the Apache Hadoop software library.
 This ecosystem is comprised of a set of different modules that interact with each other.
 These modules provide a set of tools and accessories that are designed to address the unique requirements involved in processing big data.
+It encompasses all Hadoop modules, including the core components of the Hadoop framework that we discuss below, as well as add-on modules.

 ### Components of the Hadoop framework